-If public key authentication is chosen, the public key file has to be stored in the file .ssh/authorized_keys below the home directory of the cdrexport user (i.e. /home/jail/home/cdrexport/.ssh/authorized_keys).
+If public key authentication is chosen, the public key file has to be stored in the file $\sim/.ssh/authorized_keys2$ below the home directory of the cdrexport user.
 Otherwise, a password has to be set for the user.

 The 3rd party billing system is responsible for deleting CDR files after fetching them.